Maine Coon Lifespan:

 by: Roz

-Just curious if anyone has heard of a Maine Coon that lives so long while maintaining health.
-My hope is that he reaches 30!
-Right now he seems like the ever ready bunny.
-The only thing I give him extra is now some soft food mixed with antioxidants.
-He still gets hard food, but he has lost a tooth.
+Right now, he seems as energetic as ever.
+The only extra I give him is some soft food mixed with antioxidants.
+He still eats dry food, but he has lost a tooth.

 The State of Maine

-I just received notification from the site.
+I just received notification from this site.
 Glad to know that this site is run by someone *in* the state of Maine! :P

 BTW, HRH Kitty Kitty had her check-up; all things are okay.
 But, there was an issue with the Tufts student at Tech in Worcester, MA.
 Will elaborate a little later tonight.